spkennealy/.NET_notes/overview_of_ASPdotNET_core_MVC.md

 * Filters
     * Filters help developers encapsulate cross-cutting concerns, like exception handling or authorization.
 Filters enable running custom pre- and post-processing logic for action methods, and can be configured to run at certain points within the execution pipeline for a given request.
 Filters can be applied to controllers or actions as attributes (or can be run globally).
 * Areas
+    * Areas provide a way to partition a large ASP.NET Core MVC Web app into smaller functional groupings.
+An area is an MVC structure inside an application.
+In an MVC project, logical components like Model, Controller, and View are kept in different folders, and MVC uses naming conventions to create the relationship between these components.
+For a large app, it may be advantageous to partition the app into separate high level areas of functionality.
+For instance, an e-commerce app with multiple business units, such as checkout, billing, and search etc. Each of these units have their own logical component views, controllers, and models.
 * Web APIs
+    * The framework includes support for HTTP content-negotiation with built-in support to format data as JSON or XML.
+Write custom formatters to add support for your own formats.
+    * Use link generation to enable support for hypermedia.
+Easily enable support for cross-origin resource sharing (CORS) so that your Web APIs can be shared across multiple Web applications.
 * Testability
+    * The framework's use of interfaces and dependency injection make it well-suited to unit testing, and the framework includes features (like a TestHost and InMemory provider for Entity Framework) that make integration tests quick and easy as well.
 * Razor view engine
+    * Razor is a compact, expressive and fluid template markup language for defining views using embedded C# code.
+Razor is used to dynamically generate web content on the server.
+You can cleanly mix server code with client side content and code.
+    * Using the Razor view engine you can define layouts, partial views and replaceable sections.
 * Strongly typed views
+    * Razor views in MVC can be strongly typed based on your model.
+Controllers can pass a strongly typed model to views enabling your views to have type checking and IntelliSense support.
 * Tag Helpers
+    * Enable server side code to participate in creating and rendering HTML elements in Razor files.
+You can use tag helpers to define custom tags (for example, < environment>) or to modify the behavior of existing tags (for example, < label>).
+Tag Helpers bind to specific elements based on the element name and its attributes.
+They provide the benefits of server-side rendering while still preserving an HTML editing experience.
 * View Components
+    * View Components allow you to package rendering logic and reuse it throughout the application.
+They're similar to partial views, but with associated logic.